-The Company is the Parent entity of Medlife Group.
-The Group has grown in 2022 principally through acquisitions and less through organic development.
+The Company is the Parent entity of MedLife Company.
+The Company has grown in 2023 principally through acquisitions and less through organic development.
 In expanding organically, the Group is exposed to potential loss of capital if the expansion or new activities do not immediately meet their financial objectives.

 The Company's objectives have been to balance the cash generation from established business units into higher risk investments in new activities.
 This has left the equity levels of the Company as a buffer to protect the Company in case of variations in performance that could impact the established activities.
 The Company has used debt funding for acquisitions of businesses due to the historically low cost of debt funding and availability of liquidity on the financial markets.
-When assessing the adequacy of the Company's equity for the activities and exposures the Company analyses the ratio of loans payable net of cash and liquid short-term investments to total equity as presented in the following table:
+When assessing the adequacy of the Company's equity for the activities and exposures the Company analyses the ratio of loans payable net of cash to total equity as presented in the following table: